 It’s a strange approach that takes a while to get used to.
 Splitting up attacks like this is far from intuitive.
 Most fighting games usually go all-in on letting you chain attacks together or not.
 It takes something that used to be straightforward and makes it unwieldy at first as the ways you need to use the punch and kick attacks aren’t immediately clear now that they can’t naturally chain into other normals.
 Depending on the character you play, your options vary.
 Some can easily chain into a command normal into a special for an easy combo.
 Others take more effort by requiring either a hit on a crouching opponent or quickly mashing more complex special inputs to properly combo.

 It took until I asked some folks what those buttons’ purpose is now to understand their utility.
 As it was explained to me: punch is now your dedicated “mash out” button when you want to try exploiting gaps in your opponent’s pressure, while kick is your general “poke” to start pressure and perform quick, basic combos.
-Pretty standard fighting game fair, all told, but Strive‘s execution just… doesn’t feel right.
+Pretty standard fighting game stuff, all told, but Strive‘s execution just… doesn’t feel right.

 Because these attacks can’t naturally chain into other basic attacks, even if they’re general role is clear, the actual use cases aren’t.
 Even now, after having plenty of experience with the game, I still don’t have a good sense of why I’d want to use the punch normals anywhere when the reward for a hit is so small and when there are still other plenty fast attacks I can use to mash out with that I could get better positioning off of, even in pressure.
 I understand the theory, but the actual application still eludes me.
 Maybe I’m just a fool and am missing something obvious.
 Maybe if the game had bothered to explain and demonstrate their uses itself I’d get it.
 I don’t know.
 Just doesn’t feel right to me.